 Please correct the error(s) below.

-Designed by renowned custom knifemaker Allen Elishewitz, the Nightedge is a full-sized fixed-blade knife inspired by the popular MOD Nightwing.
-Its serrated back edge optimizes the knife's utility and combat potential by providing a secondary edge suitable for heavy cutting, back cuts, and draw cuts.
-This unique grind also produces a reinforced point for extreme tip strength and penetration.
+Designed by renowned custom knife maker Allen Elishewitz, this full-sized fixed-blade knife incorporates a serrated back edge that optimizes the knife’s utility by providing a secondary edge suitable for heavy cutting, back cuts and draw cuts.
+Its unique grind produces a reinforced point for extreme tip strength and penetration.

 Have an opinion on this product?
 Share your thoughts.

 Dull, Dull, Dull

 Reviewer: Robert | Rebuck